Ombrustou/GPU_monitoring/data_storage/README.md

 This repository is in charge of the creation of the database for the GPU_Monitoring

-init.js is a file to execute to initialize the database before it first utilization, or after erasing it.

 ## Getting Started with Docker

 To get started with data_storage part of GPU monitoring-AURORA, follow these steps: